-Mount Desert Island is the largest island off of the coast of Maine and the particular island Bar Harbor calls home.
-The rest of the island includes spots worthy of exploration such as Southwest Harbor and Tremont.
-If you are feeling extra seaworthy, visit Cranberry Island via ferry from Southwest Harbor or Northeast Harbor.
+Mount Desert Island is the largest island off of the coast of Maine, and the particular island Bar Harbor calls home.
+The rest of the island includes spots worthy of exploration, such as Southwest Harbor and Tremont.
+If you feel extra seaworthy, visit Cranberry Island via ferry from Southwest Harbor or Northeast Harbor.

-Kayak around the chain of evergreen dotted island archipelago called the Porcupine Islands.
-Here you can watch for marine life such as seals and birdlife such as the bald eagle!
-Paddling a kayak around the islands is one of the most scenic things to do in Bar Harbor and a fun way visitors can explore the outdoors by water.
+Kayak around the chain of evergreen-dotted island archipelago called the Porcupine Islands.
+Here you can watch for marine life such as seals and birdlife like the bald eagle!
+Paddling a kayak around the islands is one of the most scenic things to do in Bar Harbor and a fun way visitors can explore the outdoors by the water.

-A Maine gastronomic experience is not complete without the tasting of several different seafood dishes including but not limited to lobster mac & cheese, seafood dip, and a hot Maine lobster roll.
+A Maine gastronomic experience is not complete without tasting several different seafood dishes, including but not limited to lobster mac & cheese, seafood dip, and a hot Maine lobster roll.
 The places listed below are Bar Harbor’s premier restaurants in terms of culinary talent, service, and experience.

-Located downtown near the Bar Harbor marina, Stewman’s Downtown is the perfect place to experience Maine’s culinary treats as well as take in the surrounding views.
+- Stewman’s Downtown: Located downtown near the Bar Harbor marina, Stewman’s Downtown is a great spot to experience Maine’s culinary treats as well as take in the surrounding views.
 Ask to sit on the back deck for the best viewing experience.
 Try their seafood dip appetizer and the Seadog Blueberry Ale or Blueberry Jam Mojito for a true New England Experience

-The Thirsty Whale Tavern is located on Cottage St. making it the perfect spot to grab an afternoon lunch while sitting outside and enjoying the sights and sounds of the city.
+- Thirsty Whale Tavern: The Thirsty Whale Tavern is located on Cottage St., making it an easy spot to grab an afternoon lunch while sitting outside and enjoying the sights and sounds of the city.
 The tavern is best known for its endless beer list and its tasty Haddock Fish and Chips.

-Step back in time to the 50’s and enjoy a steaming dish of lobster mac & cheese at Route 66 restaurant.
+- Route 66: Step back in time to the ’50s and enjoy a steaming dish of lobster mac & cheese at Route 66 restaurant.
 The restaurant’s menu features whole lobster dishes at market price, Maine lobster salad, and lobster quesadillas to coincide with its decorative interior.
-You will find yourself noticing something new on the restaurant’s curated walls every time you lift your eyes from your plate.

 This easy walk features astonishing views and winds around Frenchman Bay.
 Visitors can access the trails starting at Sand Beach within Acadia National Park.
 The trail follows a paved path until ending at Otter Cliffs.

-Village green is a grassy area in the middle of Bar Harbor.
+Village Green Park is a grassy area in the middle of Bar Harbor.
 The spot is equipped with benches and a gazebo.
-This area is perfect for a seaside picnic and is home to city hosted concerts in the summer.
+This area is perfect for a seaside picnic and is home to city-hosted concerts in the summer.

 Pirate’s Cove Adventure Golf is Bar Harbor’s one and only mini-golf course.
-The course features pirated themed obstacles making it a family favorite.
-Watch out and don’t hit your ball into the course’s various waterfalls!
+The course features pirate-themed obstacles making it a family favorite.
+Watch out, and don’t hit your ball into the course’s various waterfalls!

 Where to Stay in Bar Harbor